TollyH/AssEmbly/Documentation/Language.md

 MVQ rg0, rpo
 ```

 Before execution of the instruction begins, `rpo` will point to the opcode corresponding to `MVQ` with a register and literal.
-Once the processor reads this, it increments `rpo` by 1. `rpo` now points to the first operand: `rg0`.
-This value will be retained until after the instruction has completed, when `rpo` will be increased by `3` (`1` for the opcode, `1` for each register operand).
+Once the processor reads this, it increments `rpo` by `1`. `rpo` now points to the first operand: `rg0`.
+This value will be retained until after the instruction has completed, when `rpo` will be increased by `2` (`1` for each register operand).
+This means there was an increase of `3` overall when including the initial increment by `1` for the opcode.

 ### `rsf` — Status Flags